cms-outreach/ispy-webgl/README.md

 ## Frequently asked questions

+### WebGL?

+"WebGL (Web Graphics Library) is a JavaScript API for rendering high-performance interactive 3D and 2D graphics within any compatible web browser without the use of plug-ins.
+WebGL does so by introducing an API that closely conforms to OpenGL ES 2.0 that can be used in HTML5 <canvas> elements.
+This conformance makes it possible for the API to take advantage of hardware graphics acceleration provided by the user's device." - [Mozilla](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API)

 ### How do I run this application locally?

 Clone this repository and in the `ispy-webgl/` run either `python -m http.server` (python3) or `python -m SimpleHTTPServer` (python2.7).
 Then go to `http://localhost:8000` in your browser.